etherlinkcom/docs/docs/network/smart-rollup-nodes.md

 To start, the node uses the _installer kernel_, which is a compressed version of the kernel that provides only enough information to install the original kernel.
 The data for the original kernel is stored in separate files called _preimages_.

+You can run the Smart Rollup node starting from Etherlink genesis or from a snapshot of a recent Etherlink state.

 ## References

 Make sure that you understand the interaction between different nodes as described in [Etherlink architecture](/network/architecture).